kubukoz/scala3-live/README.md

 # scala3-live

-Some live-coding with Scala 3.
+Some live-coding with Scala 3 (from the Disney booth at ScalaCon Spring).

-- enums
-- top level definitions (types, defs, @main)
-- dependent function types
-- context functions
-- inline, compiletime, summonInline
-- match types